ThomasCluzel/python-image-segmentation/README.md

 ### For those who want to use

-Checkout to the release branch and follow the instructions to install the module with `pip`.
+Go to the release page and follow the instructions to download and to install the module with `pip`.

 Or clone this repository and use the GUI (guipicture2avatar.pyw).